 UNDERGRADUATE COURSES: Biostochastics, Topology, Probability and Statistics, Linear Algebra, Complex Variables, Boundary Value Problems, Differential Equations, Calculus III, Methods for Biomath, Stochastic Modeling.

-Time depenent analysis of stochastic games of three players with applications (jointly with Kizza Nandyose and Ryan White), submitted.
+Time sensitive analysis of antagonistic stochastic games with applications to finance and queueing (jointly with Kizza Nandyose and Ryan White), Mathematics and Statistics, 9:4 (2021), 481-500.

-Generalized Poisson measures on topological spaces and applications (jointly with Ali Al-Obaidi), Stoch Analysis and Appl's, (2020), 1-24, in press.
-Appeared Online.
+Characterization of generalized Poisson measures on topological spaces (jointly with Ali Al-Obaidi), Stoch Analysis and Appl's, (2021), 525-548.

 Fluctuation analysis in parallel queues with hysteretic control (jointly with Ahmed Merie and Ryan White), Methodology and Computing in Applied Probability, Springer NY, 22:1 (2020), 295-307.